hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Remove - delete all documents that match the query
+### Remove - delete all documents that match the query in Android
-{: #android-remove-delete-all-documents-that-match-the-query }

 ```java
 // Fill in the blank to get the Android application context.
 Context ctx = getContext();